lee-pham/mcal/README.md

 - [Raspberry Pi](https://www.raspberrypi.org) - Header pins are needed to connect to the E-Ink display
 - [Waveshare 12.48" Tri-color E-Ink Display](https://www.waveshare.com/product/12.48inch-e-paper-module-b.htm) -
-  Unfortunately out of stock at the time this is published, so I adapted the code to work with the [7.5" Display](https://www.waveshare.com/7.5inch-e-paper-hat-b.htm)
+  Unfortunately out of stock at the time this was published, so I adapted the code to work with the [7.5" Display](https://www.waveshare.com/7.5inch-e-paper-hat-b.htm)

 ## Some features of the calendar: